zhoulander/Powermon433/README.md

    messages scroll by, a couple a minute or so.
 3. Go out to your meter, and briefly press the button on the monitor sensor.
 The red LED in the battery window should start to flash.
-4. You *should* see a **NEW DEVICE ID** message in the output, followed by a hexadecimal number.
+4. You *should* see a **New ID** message in the output, followed by a hexadecimal number.
 The CRC ERR messages should soon be replaced with energy (Wh), instantaneous power (W) and outside temperature readings.
+Energy and temperature take a couple of minutes to come in, so will start at zero.
 5. (Optional, recommended) Note down the device ID, and change the `#define DEFAULT_TX_ID 0xfff8` line in the Arduino sketch to use your device ID.
 This way, your installation will default to decoding your meter, and won't need the monitor button pressed every time you restart your Arduino.
+Once you're satisfied that you have your ID set correctly, you may wish to ‘lock’ the ID by uncommenting the `#define TX_ID_LOCK` line and re-uploading the sketch to your Arduino.

+If you're having difficulties, Bryan's original sketch prints more diagnostic messages than this one.
+If you are using a wire antenna, check it's the right length …

 ## Stewart's Receiver Notes ##